 Jil Crary-Ross (b.
 1989, California) lives and works in Brooklyn, NY.
-Jil explores the relationship between identity, land, and the built environment, resulting in a saturated collection of New Americana.
-Process, ritual, utility and decay are central to Jil's material vocabulary.
-In addition to their studio practice, ST.PULP, Jil publishes (^^^) // sharkbite, a zine about spatial politics, and consults at A.P.E.
+Jil explores the relationship between identity, land, and the built environment.
+Their studio practice, ST. PULP, is a collection of New Americana that includes contemporary portraiture, abstract surface study, and fluid pulp forms.
+Process, layers, ritual, and decay are central to Jil's material vocabulary.
+Recently Jil has shown work in New York and Massachusetts.
+Jil publishes (^^^) // sharkbite, a zine about spatial politics, and consults at A.P.E.
 Gallery in Northampton, MA, working to maximize the potential of creative time and space.